azatugurlu/myretro/README.md

 # myretro
-Base project folder for MyRetro Be and Frontend applications
+Base project folder for MyRetro Be and Frontend applications to working with docker compose

 BE: https://github.com/azatugurlu/myretro-rest